 Tyrion Lannister: How long does it go on?

-Season Three (March 31st, 2013 through June 9th, 2013)The show's ratings actually improved in season two, so that a third ten episode season was quickly greenlit.
-As the third book, A Storm of Swords is too long to properly fit into that time (having a similar word count to the entirety of The Lord of the Rings), and the ambitious scope of the series precludes making more within a year, Season Three will not contain the entirety of the third book.
+Cersei Lannister: Until we've dealt with all our enemies.The show's ratings actually improved in season two, so that a third ten episode season was quickly green-lit.
+As the third book, A Storm of Swords is too long to properly fit into that time (having a similar word count to the entirety of The Lord of the Rings), and the ambitious scope of the series precludes making more within a year, Season Three does not contain the entirety of the third book.
 George R.R.
 Martin wrote episode #7, "The Bear and the Maiden Fair."
 Though it should be noted that the writing credits for this season aren't exactly accurate, as many scenes got swapped between episodes.

 "The Starks have always ruled the North.
 If they're alive, the North will rally to their side."The ratings exploded in season three, setting a new record with almost every episode, so naturally a fourth season was quickly approved.
 It covers roughly the last third of A Storm of Swords, and also adapts some elements of A Feast for Crows and A Dance with Dragons, which take place simultaneously.
 George R.R.
 Martin wrote episode #2, "The Lion and the Rose."

 Season Five (April 12, 2015 through June 14, 2015)

 "There's no justice in this world.
 Not unless we make it."Season Five adapts A Feast for Crows and A Dance with Dragons, consolidating the events into one linear narrative instead of separating the story by location as the books did.
 Beginning this season, however, the series also begins to move beyond the source material, featuring events that (at time of broadcast) had yet to occur within the books, and in several cases story arcs belonging to characters not featured in the TV series are reassigned to established TV characters.

 — Lord Petyr 'Littlefinger' Baelish

 Season Six (April 24, 2016 through June 26, 2016)